bd-j/forcepho/docs/output.md

     fits.writeto(f"{root}/{subdir}/{exp}_delta.fits", im)
 ```

-There is a handy method in `forcepho.postprocessing` that will do this for all
+There is a handy method in `forcepho.postprocess.write_images` that will do this for all
-the exposures in the data store.
+patches and all the relevant exposures in the data store.